-- The recipient requests termination of services; - Death; - Permanent relocation of the recipient out of the service area (transfer to another region) or out of state; - Long term admission to a hospital, institution or nursing facility; - The recipient requires a level of care beyond that which can safely be provided through waiver services; - 30-day hospitalization/institutional rule (Continuity of Stay Rule); or - Recipient refuses to comply with support coordination.
+- The recipient requires a level of care beyond that which can safely be provided through waiver services, - 30-day hospitalization/institutional rule (Continuity of Stay Rule), or - Recipient refuses to comply with support coordination.

 Procedures for Transition/Closure

 The support coordinator must provide assistance to the recipient and to the receiving agency during a transition to assure the smoothest possible transition.
 Transition/closure decisions should be reached with the full participation of the recipient/family.
 Support coordinators must: